City-Bureau/field-guide/site/content/going-public/q-when-i-click-on-an-assignment-there-isn’t-any-way-to-apply-for-it-how-do-i-apply.md

 ---
 title: >-
-  Q: When I click on an assignment, there isn’t any way to apply for it.
+  When I click on an assignment, there isn’t any way to apply for it.
 How do I apply?
 order: '2'
 inmenu: true
 ---